TerryRuskoski/terryruskoski.github.io/case-studies/lab-operations-inventory.md

 - Eliminated chronic stockouts of high-use lab supplies
 - Reduced reliance on inter-lab borrowing as a default operating mode
-- Established a **predictable and resilient inventory system**, including during COVID-related supply disruptions
+- Established a **predictable, resilient inventory system**, including during COVID-related supply disruptions
 - Enabled full team adoption through **SOP-driven training and role rotation**
 - Created documentation that was adopted by researchers outside the lab